Haba89/TC_Converter/README.md

-# TC_Converter - Solution for automating payments from travel agiencies
+# TC_Converter - Solution for automating payments from travel agencies

 Intro: